jessi910/JS_VPN_Log_Analysis_with_Splunk_Cybersecurity/README.md

 <h2>Description</h2>
-This project demonstrates hands-on experience using Splunk for log analysis and security event visualization by analyzing OpenVPN logs.
+This project demonstrates hands-on experience using Splunk for log analysis, threat detection, and security event visualization.
+By ingesting and analyzing OpenVPN logs.
+The goal was to gain practical experience with SIEM (Security Information and Event Management) tools and understand how centralized logging can enhance incident response and network visibility in a cybersecurity environment.

 <h2> 🔧 Project Overview</h2>